HaxeFlixel/flixel-docs/documentation/02_handbook/19-actions-html.md

 public function new(Trigger:FlxAnalogState, Axis:FlxAnalogAxis = EITHER)
 ```

-Since there's only one mouse we don't need to specify the device, and we don't
+Since there's only ever one mouse, we don't need to specify the device, and we don't
-need to specify any specific part of the mouse either.
+need to specify a button since we just want the position.
 Whenever this action
 updates the `x` and `y` values will match the mouse position.

 ## `FlxActionSet`